meekostuff/HTMLDecor/README.md

 			after: noop
 		},
 		pageIn: {
-			before: noop, // indicates that the decor is ready for content to be placed.
+			before: preprocess, // indicates that the decor is ready for content to be placed.
 This would allow decor to be mutated in url dependent way
 			after: noop // the equivalent of `window.onload` in non-pushstate enabled environments.
 		}
 	});